 We offer comprehensive, evidence-based treatment for drug and alcohol addiction and we truly care for our patients.
 Our approach to recovery is personalized and holistic – our team will get to know you and help you recover on every level.

-October Road is offering telehealth services during the COVID-19 pandemic and our treatment facilities in Charlotte and Asheville remain open for serious cases.
+October Road is offering telehealth services during the COVID-19 pandemic and our treatment facility in Asheville will remain open for serious cases.
 We are following CDC (Centers for Disease Control and Prevention) guidelines and taking all possible precautions to ensure your health and safety.

 To get the help you need and take the first step on your road to recovery, simply call us at (888) 201-5086 or send us a message online.